ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 VMware vSAN 6.6 is included with your vCenter Server with Hybridity Bundle instance order.
 Specify the following vSAN options:
 * **Disk Type and Size for vSAN Capacity Disks**: Select an option for the capacity disks that you need.
 * **Number of vSAN Capacity Disks**: Specify the number of capacity disks that you want to add.
-* If you want to add capacity disks over the limit of 10, check the **High-Performance Intel Optane** box.
-This option provides two extra capacity disk bays for a total of 12 capacity disks and is useful for workloads that require less latency and higher IOPS throughput.
+* If you want to add more capacity disks, select the **High Performance with Intel Optane** check box.
+This option provides two extra capacity disk bays, which is useful for workloads that require less latency and higher IOPS throughput.

-  The **High-Performance Intel Optane** option is available only for the Skylake CPU models.
+  The **High Performance with Intel Optane** option is available only for Skylake and Cascade Lake CPU models.
   {:note}

 * Review the **Disk Type for vSAN Cache Disks** and **Number of vSAN Cache Disks** values.
-These values depend on whether you checked the **High-Performance Intel Optane** box.
+These values depend on whether you selected the **High Performance with Intel Optane** check box.
 * **vSAN License**: Select the VMware vSAN 6.6 license edition (Advanced or Enterprise).

 ### Licensing settings
 {: #vc_hybrid_addingviewingclusters-adding-licensing-settings}

 IBM-provided licenses for the following VMware components:
-  * vSphere Enterprise Plus 6.5u3 or 6.7u3, depending on the cluster ordered, which is 6.5 or 6.7 respectively
+  * vSphere Enterprise Plus 6.5u3 or 6.7u3, depending on the cluster that is ordered, which is 6.5 or 6.7
   * vCenter Server 6.5
   * NSX Service Providers 6.4 (Advanced or Enterprise edition)